FOGProject/fog-docs/docs/management/plugins/plugin-management.md

 ### Install Plugins

-Lists all your \"downloaded\" plugins that are not activated yet
+Lists all your "downloaded" plugins that are not activated yet

 ### Installed Plugins